 ## [1] 9.408071e-05 9.996004e-01

-Now add the TSA results to the TDWG4shp map table:
+Now add the TSA results to the tdwg map table:

-Plot the results for the first species (and then others as you like; check names(TDWG4shp) for available zcol options):
+Plot the results for the first species (and then others as you like; check names(tdwg) for available y options):

 You can check help(distPres) for more information and options for this function (for example, you may want to use p=2 for a more conservative squared distance, especially if your spatial units are smaller).
 Check out the first rows of the resulting table (results not shown here):